Best Practices on How to Increase Sales Success

 7. Work using similar tasks at a time

-This is the list I read this morning: best practices on how to increase sales success.
+This is the list I read this morning.
 Seems so obvious.
 If only I work harder, longer, and faster doing what I am already doing, everything will work out.
 Right?
 Just do it!
 Do more!
 If you are not reaching your sales goal, WORK HARDER!
 If you’ve not got enough time in your day, WORK FASTER!
 Be that guy who starts earlier than everyone, works through lunch, and stays later than everyone.
 Have no work/life balance.
-WORK LONGER and you will reach all your goals in life….
-Or not.
+WORK LONGER and you will reach all your goals in life… or not.

 I have significant problems with this list.
 It is making many assumptions I find a little insulting.
-First it struck me as implying sales people are lazy because clearly the reason someone does not meet their sales goal is because they don’t work hard, are slow, not a team player, go home early, or work on things that don’t matter.
+First, it struck me as implying salespeople are lazy because clearly, the reason someone does not meet their sales goal is that they don’t work hard, are slow, not a team player, go home early, or work on things that don’t matter.

 Another problem I have with the list is it assumes every salesperson is doing everything correctly; that the sales process has been optimized and is working flawlessly.
 I don’t care how good someone is, the marketplace is constantly evolving, and if salespeople are not evolving with it, they are falling behind every single day.
 Working faster at what worked yesterday but not today doesn’t help anyone increase his or her sales success.

 Work better using what you already have: your CRM.
 As I stated in Five Reasons Your Sales Forecast Will Be Wrong …Again, the problem is most salespeople would rather spend time in front of customers than behind a computer screen (which explains why studies demonstrated 70-75% of all CRM initiatives failed).

 What if the Only Way to Reach a Sales Goal is to Change the Way People Behave?